"We're being pressured into sex by some trans women": Lily Cade sexual misconduct allegations and blog posts

 Lily Cade, an American former pornographic actress quoted in the article, had been the subject of sexual misconduct allegations.
 Cade apologised for the incidents in 2017, later saying that she had thought they were consensual and had stopped working in the industry after the allegations.
 Poe, another pornographic actress, reported informing Lowbridge of those incidents, but the latter considered the topic irrelevant and all content from the interview was omitted from the final article.

 After the article's publication, Cade published several blog posts on her website calling for the "lynching" of trans women.
-She specifically named high-profile trans women within the post, calling for their murder, and wrote, "If you left it up to me, I'd execute every last [trans woman] personally".
-Her blog also claimed that a paedophilic cult controlled the Western world and called George Floyd, an African-American man who had been murdered by a police officer, "an annoying piece of shit".
-Cade later described transgender women as "vile, weak and disgusting" and referenced a white supremacist conspiracy theory.
+She specifically named high-profile trans women within the post, calling for their murder, and wrote, "If you left it up to me, I'd execute every last [trans woman] personally."
+Her blog also claimed that a paedophilic cult controlled the Western world, and called George Floyd, an African-American man who had been murdered by a police officer, "an annoying piece of shit."
+Cade later described transgender women as "vile, weak and disgusting" and referenced the Great Replacement, a white supremacist conspiracy theory.
 Consequently, the BBC removed all Cade-related content from the article.